tom-seddon/basic_editor/docs/doc.md

 ## Command prompt changes

-Smaller HUD that shows the current program name (previously hidden away in the `INFO` output).
+The command prompt HUD is gone.
+The command line shows the number of bytes free.

+The information previously shown in the HUD can be seen with `INFO`.

 ## Help text changes